Surface Approximation via Asymptotic Optimal Geometric Partition: Partition Optimization

-In this section, we develop an effective discrete variational framework to seek the optimal partition for the PCA-based energy.
-In this discrete setting, clusters are built from discrete triangular faces and these triangular faces serve as the integral domain of the covariance matrix.
+In this section, we develop a discrete merging-swapping variational framework to optimize the PCA-based energy.
+Our method does not rely on the concept of Voronoi cells and set the minimization of the PCA-based energy as the unique goal.
+In our discrete setting, clusters are built on individual triangular faces; and these triangular faces serve as the integral domain of the covariance matrix.

-At first, each face of the given mesh is treated as an individual cluster.
 Our partition algorithm consists of two steps: the merging step and the swapping step.
-The merging step gives an initial partition of the surface into $n$ clusters by successively merging neighboring cluster-pair till the user-assigned number of clusters $n$ is achieved.
-The details are provided in Sec.~\ref{sec::contraction}.
-Greedily merging clusters will not optimize the partition energy since the merging operation restricts the faces in the two merged clusters to reside in the same final cluster.
-Thus we relax this binding through a swapping step.
-The optimal partition is achieved when no local face swapping could further decrease the energy.
-More details are discussed in Sec.~\ref{sec::swapping}.
-An illustrative example of our variational partition algorithm applied on the Kitten model is shown in Fig.~\ref{fig:illustrative_example}.